emberjs/data/guides/requests/examples/0-basic-usage.md

   }
 }));

-// accessing the data is the same, execept now
+// accessing the data is the same, except now
 // this will be a list of records instead of raw objects const companies = collection.data;
 ```